 - Selective digitization of materials stored onsite can be provided for reference, instruction or research needs.
 Please inquire for more details.
 Reproductions for publication purposes will be filled provided the staff can access the relevant collection.

-- Per usual practice, staff will instruct patrons to place digitization requests through the Aeon request system.
+- Per usual practice, patrons should place digitization requests through the Aeon request system.

-- We also encourage researchers to browse our online resources and digital collections.
+- Browse our online resources and digital collections.

 Special Collections welcomes students, faculty, and members of the general public that follow our regular Reading Room rules.
 The information below provides website information regarding directions, travel, and accommodations.